joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 ### What you'll learn from this book

-This book will introduce you to **relational databases**, with data modeling and SQL first and foremost.
+This book will introduce you to **relational databases**, with data modeling and the SQL language first and foremost.
 It covers the scope of a typical first database course in an information systems or analytics program at the university level.
 It can be used as a textbook for an instructor-led course---instructors, please contact the author for an instructor's guide, slides and materials---or used for self-guided study with or without the video lectures produced by the author (coming soon via Leanpub).

 My main goal in creating this book is to make data modeling and SQL understandable to the reader, so it may serve as a good low-cost supplement for students who are struggling with a theory-heavy textbook and having a hard time getting the point.
 Instead of starting with loads of theory up-front, I'll take a more pragmatic approach based on relational data modeling "patterns" and examples.

-This book will also provide a lot of practice using SQL, the structured query language common to all relational databases, because the most frequent feedback I've heard from my undergraduate students (and from companies that hire them) is that they need more practice with SQL.
+This book will also provide a lot of practice using SQL, the **structured query language** common to all relational databases, because the most frequent feedback I've heard from my undergraduate students (and from companies that hire them) is that they need more practice with SQL.

 The database of choice for this book is PostgreSQL (often nicknamed "Postgres"), an open-source database that has become quite popular with developers in recent years.
 Compared to some other popular databases like SQL Server and MySQL, there aren't many good books about Postgres, so I hope this book will be valuable if only for its examples.
 Postgres makes a good choice for teaching because it is free software (both "free as in free speech" and "free as in free beer"), and because it runs on all the major platforms---Windows, Mac OS, and Linux---so you can follow this book no matter what kind of computer you have handy.

 Rest assured that the lessons of this book are transferable to other relational databases.
 Each of the major brands has its own quirks and special features, but this book mainly covers the fundamentals that apply everywhere.
-As currently planned, one chapter will exhibit some of PostgreSQL's special features.
+As currently planned, one chapter (Chapter 7) will exhibit some of PostgreSQL's distinctive features and capabilities.

 A> If this book finds any significant success with readers, I fully intend to create additional versions of the text that highlight SQLite, MySQL, Access, or whatever other platforms people are interested in.
-Give me feedback!
+Give me feedback through Leanpub!

 ## Lab 1: your first PostgreSQL database